Rex Nelon

-Rex Lloyd Nelon (January 19, 1932 – January 24, 2000) was a southern gospel musicician, who had a career spanning over 40 years of both singing and publishing gospel music.
-He was a longstanding member of The LeFevres, which later became The Nelons after his own family took over management.
-Nelon was also a featured singer of the Gaither Homecoming series.
+Rex Lloyd Nelon (January 19, 1932 – January 24, 2000) was an American southern gospel musician, with a career spanning over 40 years of both singing and publishing gospel music.
+He was a longstanding member of The LeFevres, which later became The Nelons after his family took over management.
+Nelon was also a featured singer in the Gaither Homecoming series.

 Early life

 Nelon was born in Asheville, North Carolina, to Howard and Marietta Nelon.
 At age 14, he won his first singing contest.
 On Monday nights, he attended a weekly singing class where he was taught to read shaped note music and began to develop a solid ear for singing bass.
 In time, he was singing with regional groups.
 He would serve in the U.S. Marine Corps in the early 1950s.